Legal Timelines for Suing after an Accident in Washington State

 Legal Timelines For Suing After An Accident In Washington State Image

-If you are injured in an accident in Washington, you may wonder how long after an accident can you sue.
+If you are injured in an accident in Washington, you may wonder how long after an accident you can sue.
 Because there are legal deadlines for injury lawsuits, you must contact a personal injury lawyer as soon as possible after an accident so they can get started on your case and file a lawsuit, if necessary, before the filing deadline expires.
 An attorney from The Law Offices of Briggs & Briggs can assist in all aspects of your personal injury case, including protecting your legal right to pursue compensation in court.

 What Is the Statute of Limitations?